What is laparoscopy?

 • Gynecology

-Laparoscopy is a type of surgery based on the principle of visualization of the intra-abdominal organs, which is applied in the diagnosis and treatment of various diseases developing in the abdominal region.
+Laparoscopy is a type of surgery used in the diagnosis and treatment of various diseases developing in the abdominal region, based on the principle of visualizing the internal abdominal organs.
 The surgery is usually performed under general anesthesia.
-A thin telescope is inserted through the patient’s belly button into the abdomen and the abdominal organs can be visualized with this method.
-It is possible to perform all kinds of gynecological surgical interventions with this surgical method, which aims to find out what factors cause different problems such as abdominal pain and infertility.
+A thin telescope is inserted into the abdomen through the patient's navel, and with this method, the internal abdominal organs can be visualized.
+This surgical method, which aims to determine the causes of various problems such as abdominal pain and infertility, allows for all kinds of gynecological surgical procedures.

 What is Laparoscopy and How is it Performed?

-Laparoscopy is a surgical method used to examine organs and tissues in the abdominal cavity.
-The method, also known as minimally invasive surgery, is performed under general anesthesia and by specially trained operating doctors.
-In laparoscopy operations, multiple and small incisions (0.5 – 1 cm) called ports are used.
-A tubular device called a trocar, through which special instruments and a special camera called a laparoscope are inserted into each incision.
-At the beginning of the procedure, the patient’s abdomen is inflated with carbon dioxide gas to provide working and visualization space.
-The images from the abdominal cavity are then transmitted to high-resolution video monitors in the operating room.
-By watching the images on the monitor during the operation, the surgeon can perform the same procedures as traditional open surgery with fewer incisions.
+Laparoscopy is a surgical procedure used to examine organs and tissues in the abdominal cavity.
+Also known as minimally invasive surgery, it is performed under general anesthesia by specially trained surgeons.
+Laparoscopic surgery uses multiple small incisions (0.5 – 1 cm) called ports.
+A tube-shaped instrument called a trocar, through which special instruments and a camera called a laparoscope pass, is inserted into each incision.
+At the beginning of the procedure, the patient's abdomen is inflated with carbon dioxide gas to provide a working and viewing field.
+Images from the abdominal cavity are then transmitted to high-resolution video monitors in the operating room.
+During the operation, the surgeon can watch the images on the monitor and perform the same procedures as traditional open surgery with fewer incisions.

 When is laparoscopy performed?

-Laparoscopy is a method used primarily in gynecology, but it is also used in the diagnosis and treatment of many different diseases.
-In obstetrics, it is applied in areas such as investigating the cause of infertility, treating the cause of infertility, overcoming and treating problems in the uterus, removal of the uterus, uterine cancer treatments.
-Laparoscopy can also be used for endometriosis, infertility due to ovarian problems, intrauterine adhesions, fibroids, ectopic pregnancy, and to investigate the cause of menstrual periods with excessive pain and bleeding.
-Apart from all these, laparoscopy can be applied in different situations such as treatment of cysts or tumors in the abdomen, removal of the gallbladder, cutting and removing the intestines for treatment, investigating the causes of persistent abdominal or groin pain, diagnosis and treatment of undescended testicles, hernia repair, stomach ulcer repair.
+Laparoscopy, primarily used in obstetrics and gynecology, is a method employed in the diagnosis and treatment of many different diseases.
+In obstetrics and gynecology, it is used to investigate and treat the cause of infertility in women, to overcome and treat uterine problems, to perform hysterectomy (removal of the uterus), and to treat uterine cancer.
+Laparoscopy can also be applied in cases such as endometriosis, infertility due to ovarian problems, intrauterine adhesions, fibroids, ectopic pregnancy, and to investigate the causes of excessive pain and bleeding during menstruation.
+Beyond these, laparoscopy can be used in the treatment of cysts or tumors in the abdomen, gallbladder removal, surgical removal of intestines, investigation of persistent abdominal or groin pain, diagnosis and treatment of undescended testicles, hernia repair, and stomach ulcer repair.

 Share